WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/General_Diodes/index.md

 ![](../Support_Files/Rectification_Circuit.svg)

-The above circuit will transform a two-phase AC wave form into positive only voltages:
+The above circuit will transform a two-phase AC wave form into positive and ground voltages:

 ![illustration of waveform in and out](../Support_Files/Rectification_Transform.svg)

 With some additional components, the DC wave output above can be transformed into a smooth, level DC signal.

-Rectifiers are used as the first stage in converting household mains AC current into smooth DC current for use in electronics in nearly all power AC power adapters.
+Rectifiers are used as the first stage in converting household mains AC current into DC current for use in electronics in nearly all AC power adapters.
 For example, the USB wall adapter that you plug your phone into to charge converts AC to DC using a rectifier.
-In fact, nearly every electronic around you that plugs into the wall use a rectifier someplace.
+In fact, nearly every electronic device around you that plugs into the wall use a rectifier circuit.

 ## Schottky Barrier Diodes